Vegetarian Tostadas

 • In a medium-sized mixing bowl, add the refried beans.
 Microwave for 1-2 minutes or until warm.
 Stir in the chili powder and ground cumin.

-1 15 ounce canned refried beans, 1/2 teaspoon chili powder, 1/2 teaspoon ground cumin
+15 ounce can refried beans, 1/2 teaspoon chili powder, 1/2 teaspoon ground cumin

 • Assemble the tostadas: Spread a thin layer of refried beans over the tostada shell.
 Top with a spoonful of of pico de gallo, a few slices of avocado, then queso fresco or cotija cheese, black olives and a squeeze of lime juice on top.

-10 tostada shells, 10 ounce container pico de gallo, 2 avocados,, 4 ounce container queso fresco or cotija cheese, 4 ounce can sliced black olives, 1 lime
+10 tostada shells, 10 ounce container pico de gallo, 2 avocados, sliced thinly, 4 ounce container queso fresco or cotija cheese, 4 ounce can sliced black olives, 1 lime

 • Serve immediately.
 Store ingredients separately in the fridge for up to 3 days.